UPPMAX/naiss_file_transfer_course/invitation_short.md

 Welcome to a 3-hour workshop where you learn to connect and transfer files in Swedish academic HPC clusters.

-Learn how to
+Learn how to:

-- connect through remote desktop environment (ThinLinc)
+- connect to a remote desktop environment
-- connect through terminals
+- connect through a terminal
-- choose right tools
-- transfer files through graphical tools
+- transfer files using a graphical tool
-- transfer files with terminal
+- transfer files using a terminal
-- choose right tools

-Prereqs:
+- other ways to transfer files

+You need to:

-- User account on a Swedish academic HPC cluster
+- have a user account at a Swedish academic HPC cluster
-    - (you will get one if you lack one)
-- Be able to log in in one way (instructions when you get an account)
+- be able to log in (in at least one way), as instructed by you HPC center
-- Be able to navigate the filesystem under Linux
+- be able to navigate the filesystem under Linux

+If you have questions about these, see `link to our prereqs page`

 When: 7 March, 2025, 9.00-12.00
 Where: Online via Zoom

 More information and registration on the course website:
+`link to MkDocs website`